Previous Page Next Page

 Community-Based Care (CBC)

-A model in which DFPS contracts with a nonprofit or governmental entity (a single-source continuum contractor or SSCC), which does the following:
+A model in which DFPS contracts with a nonprofit or governmental entity (called a single-source continuum contractor, or SSCC) that does the following:

-• Oversee the placement and services to children in DFPS conservatorship (including children and youth in paid foster care and kinship care).
+• Oversees the placement of and services to children in DFPS conservatorship, including children and youth in paid foster care and kinship care.

-• Manage the adoptions and kinship placements for these children.
+• Manages the adoptions and kinship placements for these children.

 General Residential Operation (GRO)